IBM/db2-samples/rust/README.md

 ## Creating Db2 groups and users

-Feel free to use different group IDs (here 5001 and 5002 are used), group names and / or user names:
+Feel free to use different group IDs (here 5001 and 5002 are used), group names, and/or user names:

 ```bash
 root@db2samples:/opt/ibm/db2/v12.1.4/bin# groupadd -g 5001 db2luwgr